 If left untreated, alcohol abuse can have a litany of consequences on your life, from your health and relationships to your physical safety and mental well-being.
 Alcohol addiction is the third-leading cause of death for a reason.
 Among the most concerning effects of alcoholism is the devastation long-term use inflicts on your body.

 Because alcohol compromises cognitive functions, it causes you to act aggressively, drive drunk, or cause harm to family and friends.
-The ripple effect of alcohol-fueled decisions often lead to hard, real-world consequences such as:

 An alcohol addiction can hijack your life and subject you to harmful consequences, but that does not have to be your story.
 At Family Recovery Specialists, we can help you or a loved one struggling with addiction create a new narrative of sobriety and hope.
 Our team of doctors, mental health professionals, counselors, and therapists are ready to help you on your road to recovery.